J0Nreynolds/AndroidOpenCVCamera/README.md

 ### Step 5 - Modify the CMakeLists.txt file
 Lastly, you just need to modify two strings in the CMakeList file to ensure your native libraries are linked correctly.
 Open the project's *app/CMakeLists.txt* file.
-The first two lines should look like this:
+The first three lines should look like this:
 ```
+# Path definitions
 set(pathToProject /Users/jonathanreynolds/Documents/Projects/AndroidOpenCVCamera)
 set(pathToOpenCv /Users/jonathanreynolds/Documents/Projects/OpenCV-android-sdk)
 ```